 - Provide a lighting control system which would take into account the different activities taking place in the church, such as parish meals, Brownies, youth club and Sunday School.

 The new lighting scheme was part of a large scale renovation project, which involved working with the local diocese, the PCC, architect, builders and English Heritage.
 English Heritage had originally requested pendant lighting suspended from the ceiling but, after much discussion and the creation of a full-scale model and simulation of the fitting, custom-made wall-lights were designed and manufactured by Lightmaster in collaboration with the architect.
+The solution included:-

 - Bespoke wall up lighters are positioned on the internal walls to achieve not only bright crisp light, but also a warm candlelit effect when dimmed.